conventional-changelog/commitlint/docs/README.md

 [![npm latest][2]][3] [![npm next][10]][3] [![Travis branch][4]][5] [![AppVeyor branch][6]][7]

-`commitlint` helps your team adhereing to a commit convention.
+`commitlint` helps your team adhering to a commit convention.
 By supporting npm-installed configurations it makes sharing of commit conventions easy.

 # Getting started